sowmya-yalamarthi/Proposal_Dev/Proposal.md

 - As a user, i want register and then login to the application to view different types of books available.

    ### Acceptance criteria checklist:
+   - User should register first with all the details and then login to the application.
    - User must be authorized in order to login to the Application.
-   - User should register first with all the details and then login to the application.

 ## User Story:
+- As a user, i want to be able to check the books that are available to rent .

+   ### Acceptance criteria checklist:
+   - To view available books for rent that includes price per day to rent the book.
+## User Story:
-- As a user, i want to be able to make an appointment to sell my book to the library.
+- As a user, i want to be able to make an appointment to sell my book to the library .

    ### Acceptance criteria checklist:
    - Users are able to book an appointment only when they select any book to rent hand-out or sell .